maggar/adx_hacs/readme.md

 Intall using [hacs](https://hacs.xyz/).
 Add a custom repository to hacs (using the github url of this repository).

+Once the custom repository is added, restart Home Assistant.

+Then, in the Settings/Integrations, click +Add Integration (lower right) and search for Azure Data Explorer.  (note you may need to press CTRL-F5 to refresh your browser before the integration shows up).3f8f9bd6-878d-4891-bf97-8e5b660c2858

 Alternatively you can copy the custom_components/azure_data_explorer folder manually to your Home Assistant configuration folder.